opentargets/gentropy/docs/index.md

 ---

 Open Targets Gentropy is a Python package to facilitate the interpretation and analysis of GWAS and functional genomic studies for target identification.
-The package contains a toolkit for the harmonisation, statistical analysis and prioritisation of genetic signals to assist drug discovery.
+This package contains a toolkit for the harmonisation, statistical analysis and prioritisation of genetic signals to assist drug discovery.

 ## About Open Targets